 Contracting and execution risks

 The main operational risks for Boskalis are related to the contracting and execution of projects.
 For most of our contracting activities the most common type of contract is fixed price/lump sum.
-Under this type of contract the contractor’s price must take into account virtually all the operational risks as well as the (cost) risks associated with the procurement of materials and subcontractor services.
+Under this type of contract, the contractor’s price must reflect virtually all the operational risks as well as the (cost) risks associated with the procurement of materials and subcontractor services.
 In most cases, it is not possible to charge clients for any unforeseen costs.
 Furthermore, many contracts include milestones and associated penalty clauses for if the milestones are not achieved on time.
-That is why great emphasis is placed on identifying, analyzing and quantifying such delay risks and the associated operating costs during the tendering procedure and the preparation and execution phase of a project.
+That is why great emphasis is placed on identifying, analyzing and quantifying such delay risks and the associated operating costs during the tendering process and the preparation and execution phase of a project.